 This inclusivity extends to responding to the educational needs of students regardless of their abilities, backgrounds and aspirations.
 Catholic school communities are places where the uniqueness and individuality of students and families is recognised and welcomed and the human dignity of each student is promoted.

 In Far North Queensland, almost one in every four students is educated in a Catholic school.
 Just over half of those are Catholic and three quarters are of a Christian religion.
 Some don’t identify with any religion.

 Research shows that families in Catholic schools place importance on the broad range of values associated with Catholic schools – social and emotional development, values framework, safety and discipline, partnerships and a sense of belonging.
 Parents and guardians choose to entrust their children’s future to Catholic schools because of their explicit goals and acknowledged educational quality.

-Catholic education is continuing to thrive, with enrolments in the Cairns Diocese increasing every year.
-Such growth is an indication of the strong commitment to providing for the needs of all students in an inclusive, life-giving and supportive school community environment.
+Enrolment places in Catholic schools are highly sought after in the Cairns Diocese.
+Our schools have a strong commitment to providing for the needs of all students in an inclusive, life-giving and supportive school community environment.